nasa/cumulus-api/content/distribution-metrics.md

 ## Distribution Metrics

-The Cumulus API provides information about recent distributionApi performance.
+The Cumulus API provides information about recent distribution API performance.

 `GET` requests to the `distributionMetrics` endpoint return a json object with the `distributionApi`'s previous 24 hour total number of errors and successes.